-Police escort protestors over Auckland Harbour Bridge, warn of major traffic delays
+Police escort protesters over Auckland Harbour Bridge, warn of major traffic delays

-Protestors in a truck and cars have been escorted across the Auckland Harbour Bridge today by half a dozen police cars.
+Protesters in a marked truck and a procession of cars have been escorted across the Auckland Harbour Bridge today by half a dozen police cars.

 The operation has caused significant traffic delays.

-The escort occurred around 12:30pm today after a large police presence congregated at the northern entrance of the Auckland Harbour Bridge in anticipation of "planned protest activity".
+The escort happened about 12:30pm today after a large police presence congregated at the northern entrance of the Auckland Harbour Bridge in anticipation of "planned protest activity".

-NZ Transport Agency confirmed shortly after midday the two southbound lanes remain closed on Auckland Harbour Bridge and to expect delays.
+NZ Transport Agency confirmed shortly after midday two southbound lanes remained closed on Auckland Harbour Bridge and to expect delays.

 There was evidence of a smashed-up police van and a "wailing" woman taken into custody at Onewa Domain near the entrance to State Highway 1 on Auckland's North Shore around 11am.